ysyk2021/the-power-of-positive-thinking-techniques-for-boosting-your-energy-and-improving-your-concentration/src/chapter-7-1.md

-Chapter 7: Measuring Success in Positive Thinking: Metrics and Key Performance Indicators (KPIs) for Positive Thinking
+Metrics and Key Performance Indicators (KPIs) for Positive Thinking
 ======================================================================================================================

 In this chapter, we will explore how to measure success in positive thinking.
 We will discuss different metrics and key performance indicators (KPIs) that can be used to evaluate progress and determine the effectiveness of positive thinking practices.